Liz Bouck-Jagielski: Collegiate

 Bouck attended DePaul from 2000 to 2003.
 Her career as a player was massively successful as she would help lead the team to four NCAA Tournaments and one Women's College World Series in 2000.
 She was inducted into the DePaul Hall of Fame in 2019.
+At the time of her induction, Bouck ranked 3rd all-time in career stolen bases and 4th in both career hits and runs.

 Professional

-After graduating from DePaul in 2003, Bouck played professional softball as a founding member of the Texas Thunder for a single season.
-She would also play a single season with the Chicago Bandits as a part of their inaugural season in 2005.
+After graduating from DePaul, Bouck was drafted as the fourth overall pick in the first round of the 2004 NPF Draft to the Arizona Heat.
+She was then traded to the Texas Thunder for a single season.
+She would additionally play a single season with the Chicago Bandits as a part of their inaugural season in 2005.
 In both cases, Bouck would help lead the teams to National Pro Fastpitch regular season championships.

 Coaching

 From 2004 to 2011 Bouck would return to DePaul and become assistant coach under Eugene Lenti.
 The two managed to return the team to two more WCWS in 2005 and 2007.
 In addition to seven NCAA Tournament appearances.
 For the 2012 season, Bouck was picked up as a volunteer assistant for the Northern Illinois Huskies softball team.

 For a decade she coached and mentored high school/local athletes in the Chicagoland area, including the Orland Park A's among others.
-After a brief stint as an assistant coach at Roosevelt University in 2024, the institutions final year as a Division III member, on June 11 Bouck was hired by DePaul to become the team's next head softball coach.
+After a brief stint as an assistant coach at Roosevelt University in 2024, the institutions final year in the NAIA before moving to NCAA Division II, on June 11 Bouck was hired by DePaul to become the team's next head softball coach.
 Replacing Tracie Adix-Zins after six seasons.

 DePaul

 Bouck would finish her first season as head coach with an overall record of 16―32 (.333).
 An improvement seen in comparison to the 2024 season as former head coach, Tracie Adix-Zins, finished 9―39 (.187).
 The worst in program history.
-This is in spite of the Blue Demons losing one less conference game than the previous season, going 3―21 (.125) to Adix's 4―20 (.166).
+This is in spite of the Blue Demons winning one less conference game than the previous season, going 3―21 (.125) to Adix's 4―20 (.166).